-Since computing the rSPR-distance between two phylogenetic trees is NP-hard [BS05], it is not surprising that calculating the SNPR-distance as well as the distance induced by the operation introduced by Gambette et al. [GvIJ+17] and further investigated by Janssen et al. [JJE+17] is also NP-hard.
+Since computing the rSPR-distance between two phylogenetic trees is NP-hard [BS05], it is not surprising that calculating the SNPR-distance as well as the distance induced by the operation introduced by Gambette et al. [GvIJ+17] and further investigated by Janssen et al. [JJE+18] is also NP-hard.
 In this paper, we investigate problems that arise in the context of computing the SNPR-distance.
-Bordewich et al. [BLS17] established several bounds on the SNPR-distance and showed that, for a rooted phylogenetic tree T and a rooted phylogenetic network N, the SNPR-distance $d{SNPR}(T, N)$ between T and N is equal to the number of reticulations in N if T is embedded in N. In the first part of this paper, we extend their result by showing how $d{SNPR}(T,N)$ can be computed regardless of whether or not T is embedded in N. Roughly speaking, the problem of computing the SNPR-distance is equivalent to computing the minimum rSPR-distance between all tree pairs consisting of T and a tree that is embedded in N. Hence, one way of computing $d{SNPR}(T,N)$ is by repeatedly solving the rSPR-distance problem between two trees.
+Bordewich et al. [BLS17] established several bounds on the SNPR-distance and showed that, for a rooted phylogenetic tree T and a rooted phylogenetic network N, the SNPR-distance $d{\text{SNPR}}(T, N)$ between T and N is equal to the number of reticulations in N if T is embedded in N. In the first part of this paper, we extend their result by showing how $d{\text{SNPR}}(T, N)$ can be computed regardless of whether or not T is embedded in N. Roughly speaking, the problem of computing the SNPR-distance is equivalent to computing the minimum rSPR-distance between all tree pairs consisting of T and a tree embedded in N. Hence, one way of computing $d{SNPR}(T,N)$ is by repeatedly solving the rSPR-distance problem between two trees.
 We use this result to show that computing $d{SNPR}(T, N)$ is fixed-parameter tractable.
 We then show that $d{SNPR}(T, N)$ can also be characterised in terms of agreement forests.
 The notion of agreement forests is the underpinning concepts for almost all theoretical results as well as practical algorithms that are related to computing the rSPR-distance between two rooted phylogenetic trees [BS05, CFS15, WBZ16, Wu09].
 We extend this notion to computing $d{SNPR}(T, N)$, which allows us to work directly on T and N instead of different tree pairs.
-In the second part of this paper, we turn to problems that are related to finding shortest SNPR-sequences for two rooted phylogenetic networks Nand N' with r and r' reticulations, respectively.
-While the length of a shortest SNPRsequence for N and N' is equal to $d{SNPR}(N, N')$ it additionally contains all intermediate networks that are obtained by a sequence of SNPR operations that transform N into N'.
-Here, we are interested in revealing properties of the intermediate networks in a shortest SNPR-sequence for N and N'.
-For example, if there is always a sequence with the property that each network in the sequence has at least $\min(r, r')$ and at most $\max(r,r')$ reticulations, then this might have positive implications in devising practical search algorithms because the search space could be pruned appropriately.
-Surprisingly, we find that, even if r = r', it is possible that every shortest SNPR-sequence for N and N' contains a network with strictly more than r' reticulations.
-Moreover, for each r with $r \geq 1$, there exist two rooted phylogenetic networks that both have r reticulations and for which every shortest SNPR-sequence contains a rooted phylogenetic tree.
+In the second part of this paper, we turn to problems that are related to finding shortest SNPR-sequences for two rooted phylogenetic networks N and N' with r and r' reticulations, respectively.
+In particular, we are interested in the properties of networks that a shortest SNPR-sequence from N to N' contains besides N and N'.
+For example, if there is always a sequence with the property that each network in the sequence has at least $\min(r, r')$ and at most $\max(r, r')$ reticulations, then this might have positive implications in devising practical search algorithms because the search space could be pruned appropriately.
+Surprisingly, we find that, even if r=r', it is possible that every shortest SNPR-sequence for N and N' contains a network with strictly more than r' reticulations.
+Moreover, for each r with $r \ge 1$, there exist two rooted phylogenetic networks that both have r reticulations and for which every shortest SNPR-sequence contains a rooted phylogenetic tree.

 The paper is organised as follows.
 The next section contains notation and terminology that is used throughout the rest of this paper.
 Section 3 establishes a new result that equates the SNPR-distance between a phylogenetic tree T and a phylogenetic network N to the rSPR-distance between pairs of trees.
 This result is used in Section 4 to characterise the SNPR-distance between T and N in terms of agreement forests.
 We then investigate properties of shortest SNPR-sequences between two phylogenetic networks in Section 5.
-We end this paper with some concluding remarks in Section 6
+We end this paper with some concluding remarks in Section 6.